If You Question My Rules, You Don’t Get Access

 Love ya, mean it.

 P.S.
-If you’re one of the quiet ones who does follow the rules, checks in on the caregiver, and asks, “What makes it easier this month?” — you’re the reason we haven’t turned our phones off and faked a move to another state.
-Stay gold.
+If you’re one of the quiet ones who follows the rules, checks in on the caregiver, and asks, “What makes it easier this month?” — you’re the reason we haven’t turned our phones off and faked a move to another state.